Improving your credit score: Truth and myths revealed

 So, how can you improve your credit score, or maintain your good credit score?
-We’ve gathered a few truths and myths, with insights from U.S. Bank Client Relationship Specialists Holly Kevelin and Branch Manager Jason Namyst around simple ways to build and maintain good credit:
+We’ve gathered a few truths and myths, with insights from U.S. Bank Client Relationship Specialist Holly Rae Kevelin (NMLS# 520557) and Branch Manager Jason Dean Namyst (NMLS# 1530787) around simple ways to build and maintain good credit:

-Your payment history makes up 35 percent of your credit score, and paying credit card bills late can impair your ability to get more credit or a lower interest rate down the road.
+Your payment history makes up about 35-40 percent of your credit score, and paying credit card bills late can impair your ability to get more credit or a lower interest rate down the road.
 If you are accustomed to paying the entire balance of your credit cards monthly, that’s great, but add a layer of security by setting an account alert on your phone and marking your calendar to send your payments in on time.
 Or, take advantage of automated bill-payment options so you can set the payment up in your account and enable auto-pay when it’s due.

 When thinking about your credit report, it’s important to understand the difference between a hard credit pull and a soft credit pull.
-“Soft” credit pulls are when you check your own credit, or when a company that you’ve authorized checks your credit as part of a background check or to preapprove you for an offer.
+“Soft” credit pulls are when you check your own credit, or when creditor checks your credit to confirm you are still creditworthy or to preapprove you for an offer.
 A “hard” pull is what happens when you apply for a new line of credit.
 There is no harm in a “soft” credit pull if you’re curious about what information is showing up on your credit history.

 Creditors and lenders want to see that you can handle debt.
 Having multiple open credit lines that are in good shape is key when it comes to your credit score.
-If you don’t have a credit card, consider opening one with a small limit that you’re sure you can pay off to begin to build your credit score.
-That being said, be careful about opening—or trying to open—multiple accounts in rapid succession, you can actually lower your credit score.
+If you don’t have a credit card, consider opening one with a small limit that you’re sure you can pay off to begin building your credit score.
+That being said, be careful about opening—or trying to open—multiple accounts in rapid succession, which can actually lower your credit score.
 If you open a credit card at your new favorite department store, wait a few months (or longer) before applying for additional credit.

 Your credit score is partly based on the age of your credit.
 Closing your oldest line of credit may actually affect your credit score negatively.
 If you have a few cards open, be wary about closing an old account that you don’t use.
 There’s no need to keep a minimum balance on it, but once it’s paid off in full, put it in a drawer and keep the line open.
-If you’re concerned about paying a yearly fee on a card you’re not using, get in touch with your creditor or bank: they may be able you find a way to avoid that fee.
+If you’re concerned about paying a yearly fee on a card you’re not using, get in touch with your creditor or bank, they may be able to help you find a way to avoid that fee.